Fort Jay: End of military career

 In November 1964 after a year of study to identify ways to downsize Department of Defense installations, the U.S. Army announced the closure of Fort Jay.
 The merging of Second Army duties and functions with that of First Army and relocating First Army's headquarters to Fort Meade, Maryland.
-In 1966 the United States Coast Guard (USCG) assumed control of Governors Island and continued to use Fort Jay to house officers until it closed its Governors Island base in September 1996.
+In 1966, the United States Coast Guard (USCG) assumed control of Governors Island and continued to use Fort Jay to house officers until it closed its Governors Island base in September 1996.
 Fort Jay was listed on the National Register of Historic Places in 1974.

-On January 19, 2001, Fort Jay, Castle Williams and a surrounding 23 acres were proclaimed part of the Governors Island National Monument, administered by the National Park Service with Fort Jay recognized as being one of the finest remaining examples of the Second System of American military fortifications.
-Since 2003, both fortifications have been open to the public on a summer seasonal basis as they undergo stabilization and the remainder of the island undergoes redevelopment by the City of New York through the Trust for Governors Island.
+On January 19, 2001, Fort Jay, Castle Williams and a surrounding 23 acres were proclaimed part of the Governors Island National Monument, administered by the National Park Service, with Fort Jay recognized as being one of the finest remaining examples of the Second System of American military fortifications.
+Since 2003, both fortifications have been open to the public on a seasonal basis.
+The remainder of the island undergoes redevelopment by the City of New York through the Trust for Governors Island.